zydou/arti/web/docs/intro.md

 :::

 :::info
-Arti is not yet ready for production use, but it is ready for testing and experimentation.
+Arti's proxy and onion service support are ready for use, but not all features of C Tor are available in Arti.
 :::

 ### Getting started